 ITOM 6203 (2).
 OPERATIONS MANAGEMENT.
 Helping students understand the fundamental concepts and techniques necessary for attaining a world-class performance in service and manufacturing operations is the main learning objective of this course.
-The course adopts a process management viewpoint to address a variety of strategic and operational issues.
-The course design consists of two inter-linked modules: (1) process analysis, design and improvement: exercises and cases are used here to illustrate the concepts such as capacity, cycle time, bottlenecks, and theory constraints, (2) improving medium to long-term operational processes: covers topics such as inventory management, supply chain management and operations strategy.
-The course also introduces students to the way information technology is being used to reengineer and dramatically improve business processes.
+The course adopts a "process management" viewpoint to address a variety of strategic and operational issues.
+The course design consists of two interlinked modules: 1) process analysis, design, and improvement (exercises and cases are used to illustrate the concepts such as capacity, cycle time, bottlenecks, and theory constraints) and 2) improvement of medium- to long-term operational processes, with topics such as inventory management, supply chain management, and operations strategy.
+The course also introduces students to the way information technology is being used to re-engineer and dramatically improve business processes.

 ITOM 6205 (2).
 DIGITAL STRATEGY.
 Specifying an organization's vision, goals, opportunities, and initiatives in order to leverage the increasing digitalization of people, places, and things for competitive advantage entails key objectives of a digital strategy that include building deeper interactions with customers, offering more customized and personalized products and services, making more data-driven decisions, and implementing organizational models and processes that are more flexible and dynamically adjustable to changes in an organization's environment.
 The objective of this course is to provide students with both conceptual tools and an understanding of digital technology so that they can analyze and critically assess the viability of digital strategies intended to create value and competitive differentiation.
-Among the topics covered are web analytics, social media, mobile technologies, and customer coproduction.
+Among the topics covered are Web analytics, social media, mobile technologies, and customer coproduction.

 ITOM 6207 (2).
 SUPPLY CHAIN MANAGEMENT.
 In this course, the supply chain is viewed from the perspective of a general manager.
 The goal of the course is to understand how supply chain design and planning decisions impact the performance of the firm as well as the entire supply chain.
 Each class session is a blend of theory presentation and case discussion, during which some spreadsheet modeling and analysis may be required.
-Prerequisite: Operations Management.
+Prerequisite: ITOM 6203.